gabrieltal/chess/README.md

 ### Tests

-To run the test suite run:
+To run the test suite:

 ```bash
 yarn test